 Do I have to buy special software?

-No. While screenwriters often do use special software like Final Draft or Move Magic Screenwriter, there are free online alternatives that will help you format your screenplay.
-Of course, once you fall in love with screenwriting, you may want to purchase the more comprehensive software, and we can talk about which software might be best for you.
+Not at all!
+While screenwriting does use special software like Final Draftäand Move Magic Screenwriteräthere are free online alternatives that will help you format your screenplay.
+Of course, once you fall in love with screenwriting, you may want to purchase the more comprehensive software.

 What is the class format?

-The class will meet in real time over interactive video conference every Thursday, from 8 p.m.- 9 p.m.
-EST to hear Rebecca’s lecture, assignments, and talk about the various craft, theory, and production elements in screenplay writing.
+The class will meet in real time over interactive video conference once a week for an hour to hear Rebecca’s lecture, assignments, and talk about the various craft, theory, and production elements in screenplay writing.
 Students will also have access to a dedicated online classroom for conversation and sharing work.

 How the Online Workshop Works

 - After enrolling, you will receive an email with some information about your workshop.
 A few days before the workshop is to begin, you will receive your username and log in information for our secure online classroom.